 The July 22, 1990 issue of the Diocese of Springfield’s weekly newspaper, Catholic Times, reports that then-Congressman Durbin joined 300 local Lithuanian-Americans and their supporters to rally for Lithuania on the steps of the Cathedral of the Immaculate Conception in downtown Springfield.
 The same article mentions that members of Springfield’s Lithuanian-American Club “also sent economic aid to be used for medicine during the (Soviet) embargo.”

 Club members Julia Wisnosky, Tom Mack and Regina (Abramakis) Buedel were photographed for the article.
-Club Directors named in the article were: Joe Turasky, vice-president, Mary Chepulis, secretary, Monty Yanor, treasurer, and the following board members: Frances Candioto, Fritzi Cartwright, Frank Tureskis, Vera Stasukinas, Rita Kupris, and Danute Kuprenas Durbin.
+Club Directors named in the article were: Joe Turasky, vice-president, Mary Chepulis, secretary, Monty Yanor, treasurer, and the following board members: Frances Candioto, Fritzi Cartwright, Frank Tureskis, Vera Stasukinas, and Rita Kupris.